Needless to say Spotify (and streaming platforms in general) are the way of the future. In this guide we dive into different promo techniques

 Twitter – Left Sidebar Website Link

-Youtube – Leave a link in About Page (can also have mini links in channel header)
+Youtube – Leave a link in the About Page (can also have mini links in channel header)

 Facebook – About Section – Website Link